TosinAremu/LITA-Captstone-Project/README.md

 - Designed an interactive  dashboard with the follwing visualisations.
   1. A pie chart displaying the distribution of subscription types.
   2. A line chart showing trends in cancellation over time.
-  3. A heatmap comparing regional subscription trends.
+  3. A map comparing regional subscription trends.
   4. A bar chart illustrating customer retention rates segmented by subscription type.
 - Set up slicers for products categories and regions to filter data dynamically.